-Typically used to remove duplications in lists, it can also summarize your data for unique values in specific columns.
+Typically used to remove duplication in lists, it can also summarize your data for unique values in specific columns.

-Select Columns – select columns by position (shown with column letter for reference), or By Name, Duplicate rows are rows with the same values as another row in all of the selected columns.
+Select Columns – select columns by position (column letter), or By Name, Duplicate rows are rows with the same values in all of the selected columns.

 Ignore case – when performing the duplicate check, match rows even if they have differing upper or lower case letters.